Mouna-02/Auto-Workshops/CAN/README.md

   sudo ./setup_vcan.sh
 ```

-or type the following commands :
+OR type the following commands :

 ```
   sudo modprobe can